 The Service's activities are governed by the Home Office and legislative responsibilities are set out in the Fire and Rescue Services Act 2004 and the Fire and Rescue National Framework for England.

 WMFS works towards 'Making the West Midlands Safer, Stronger and Healthier'.
 The CFO together with the Strategic Enabling Team (SET) and Authority work towards achieving three priorities:

-Prevention: Making safer, healthier communities.
+Prevention: Delivering interventions which support safer and healthier communities.